 Did you know that sharing a common feeding area is very stressful for cats?
 A common feeding area causes anxiety and even fights between your cats!
 Cats are solitary hunters.
 It is their nature to hunt and eat alone.

-To make all of your cats happy, provide one kit per cat.
+Cat care tip - to make all of your cats happy, provide one complete NoBowl Feeding System kit per cat.
 Now each of your cats can fulfill its natural hunting instincts and eat 5 healthy, small portions a day.

 What if one cat gets more that his/her fair share?
 Multicat households thrive with The NoBowl Feeding System™.
 However, in some households a few speedy hunters will get more than their fair share.
-In this case, the simple solution is to isolate the cats for hunting time.
+In this case, the simple solution is to isolate the cats for individual time with their NoBowls.
 Remember, this is the preferred method of eating for cats.
 Cats want to hunt and eat alone.
 You are providing for all of their natural needs.

 What if my cats are on different diets?
-Again, the simple solution is to isolate the cats for hunting time.
+Again, the simple solution is to isolate the cats for hunting time with their own NoBowls.
 Remember, this is the preferred method of eating for cats.
 Cats want to hunt and eat alone.
 You are providing for all of their natural needs.
 Happy Hunting!

 Prefect for the multi-cat household!Order Yours Now!